nicolassaganias/flapp/instructions.md

 For binding HC-05 module of weight sensor with bluetooth rs232 module.
 AT commands for configurating ESP-32

-** to check the bluetooth address use "Bluetooth Scanner" app in android
+** rs232 module needs the jumpers to be connected to "device" ** to check the bluetooth address use "Bluetooth Scanner" app in android
 ```
 AT